IS010 Waffle Bleached - 54% Linen / 46% Cotton Fabric - Medium (6.2 oz/yd2), Width 84"

 Commerce, CA 90040

 HOW DOES FREE SHIPPING WORK?

-Take advantage of our Free Shipping offers on orders shipping within the contiguous US on the following days:
+Take advantage of our Free Shipping offer on orders shipping within the contiguous US.

 FABRIC CARE INSTRUCTIONS